GRE Information and FAQ

 Course Features:

-- Highly Interactive: You can take notes, view solutions, and view reports, etc.
+- Highly Interactive: You can take notes, view detailed explanations of solutions, and more!

-- Versatile: You can access the course from any computer at any time.
+- Versatile: Access the course from any computer at any time.

-- Statistics: Your performance on the exercises is saved and you may review your performance and check solutions at any time.
-You can also check your ranking based on all students taking the course.
-How cool is that!
+- Statistics: Your performance on the exercises is saved, and you may review your performance and check solutions at any time.

-- Guarantee: If, at the end of the course, you do not feel sufficiently prepared for the test, you may repeat the course for free — with full access to our instructors.
+- Guarantee: If, at the end of the course, you do not feel sufficiently prepared for the test, you may repeat the course for free — with full access to our experts.

 How long is the GRE?